stoicsapien1/Learning-PyTorch/README.md

 # Learning PyTorch from YT Playlist by CampusX

-This repo contains my code and notes while learning **PyTorch** from the videos given below:
+This repo contains my code and notes while learning **PyTorch** from the videos/blogs/articles given below:

 [CampusX YouTube Playlist](https://youtu.be/QZsguRbcOBM?feature=shared).